siemens/kas/docs/intro.rst

 project configuration file and does the download and configuration phase.

-Currently supported Yocto versions:

-- 2.1 (Krogoth)
-- 2.2 (Morty)

-Older or newer versions may work as well but haven't been tested intensively.

 Key features provided by the build tool:

 - clone and checkout bitbake layers